Monday, November 27, 2023

 In life after the internalization of mortality there was an awareness that I share the same fate as everything around me; my time, my days are also numbered.

-The internalization of mortality brought changes in perspective on how I view the world, what I strive for and why, what does the passage of time means.
+The internalization of mortality brought changes in perspective on how I view the world, what I strive for and, what does the passage of time means.

 The internalization of mortality was like looking at the world with different glasses.
-It was like going to an optometrist and a new prescription glass gets fitted, and when you walk out of the front door, the world holds a crispness that you were not aware existed.
+It was like going to an optometrist and a new prescription glass gets fitted, and when you walk out of the front door, the world holds a crispness that you think did not existed.

 The footprints change in perspective were evident during the recent example of my recent visit to Milan.